chef/monitoring-integration-automate/data-dog/README.md

 **Opensearch DB Service Status:**
 - aws.es.cluster_statusgreen; with conditions for Success: cutoff_min --> 1 and Failure: clamp_min --> 0.5

+**Note:**
+Here, we are discussing metrics for deploying Managed Automate HA in AWS, please use this as a general guideline for other platforms and On-prem solutions as well

 ![Infra Health Dashboard](images/Infra_health_dashboard.png)